Tekken

 version; but unfortunately it's still the (shorter) arcade version,

-with the new "Online" logo flying across the screen near the end.
+with the new "Online" logo added.
 New customization

 Thankfully,

-and as expected, Namco didn't make any "fatal" mistakes with Tekken Online...
+and as expected, Namco didn't make any "fatal" mistakes with the first TEKKEN Online...

 and I do appreciate the many fundamental things that they actually did

 right.
-For example: NO Jinpachi in Online Mode, character change at continue
+For example: NO Jinpachi in Online Mode (God no), character change at continue

 (just the way I like it), solid 8-player battle lobbies, the ability to kick laggy players out of your

 room, and the relaxing music while waiting in a battle room.
-Namco also
+The entire T5:DR ost is still great.
+Namco also added subtle improvements in their downloadable update (4-17-2008) by adding

 |